We enflesh Christ now - A Christmas reflection

 The word became flesh, and dwells among us, and in us, and through our love - then, now and forevermore.
 Amen.

 IF YOU MISSED our carol service, fear not!
-It's still available on our YouTube channel for you to enjoy both traditional & contemporary seasonal readings & music.
+It's still available on our YouTube channel for you to enjoy both traditional and contemporary seasonal readings and music.
 Video includes BSL interpretation & captions.
 Watch here (46 minutes).

 Open Table Network